ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/environment-setup.md

 VS Code is an easily customizable IDE with many extensions and a large community.

 {: .highlight}
-Do this even if you already have VS Code to minimize all environment setup issues.
+Do this even if you already have VS Code to minimize  environment setup issues.
 Installing the ESP-IDF extension manually may result in unecessary debugging.
 {: .callout-red}

 1. Download zip folder from Box TODO insert box link
 1. Unzip the file to your C: drive (this **will** take a while unless you use 7-zip)
 1. Launch the "containerized" VS Code by running the Code.exe file in the unzipped folder
 1. In the top menu bar of VS Code, click File > Open Folder
-1. Open the folder where you cloned the Robotathon Git repository (should be “RobotathonESP32” by default)
+1. Open the folder where you cloned the Robotathon Git repository (“RobotathonESP32” by default)
 1. Wait for ESP-IDF to initialize
 1. Build the project by clicking the wrench icon in the bottom ribbon of VS Code (this will take a while) (TODO edit image to have circled button)